swastik7777/flask-app-Arcitech/README.md

 Run this is command to deploy application gunicorn --bind 0.0.0.0:8000 app:app

-Now u can access this Application on our Ec2 Public ip
+Now u can access this Application on our Ec2 Public ip.